 After you have a working docker installation, please use the following command to use run a jupyter-notebook with all the dependencies for foyer installed:

-The instructions above will start a docker container but containers by nature are ephemeral, so any filesystem changes (like adding a new notebook) you make will only persist till the end of the container’s lifecycle.
-If the container is removed, any changes or code additions will not persist.
+Containers by nature are ephemeral, so filesystem changes (e.g., adding a new notebook) only persist until the end of the container’s lifecyle.
+If the container is removed, any changes or code addition will not persist.
 See the section below for persistent data.

 If you will be using foyer from a docker container, a recommended way is to mount what are called user volumes in the container.
 User volumes will provide a way to persist all filesystem/code additions made to a container regardless of the container lifecycle.
 For example, you might want to create a directory called foyer-notebooks in your local system, which will store all your foyer notebooks/code.
 In order to make that accessible to the container(where the notebooks will be created/edited), use the following steps: